Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS

-While this paper details the basic technique applied to VIS imaging data, as this is a machine-learning technique, future enhancements would allow incorporation of the results of a detailed assessment step, involving other data sets, in order to further improve the accuracy and reliability of the AGN candidate samples produced directly by the technique.
-Such steps could include multi-wavelength cross-matching or spectroscopic validation, from which we can ultimately reduce the need for further time-expensive refinement steps.
-Additionally, the technique as presented here uses a standard treatment of diffusion models which in principle can be significantly further optimised for the specific characteristics of the \Euclid data set, thereby improving further the efficiency of the processing of the \Euclid data.
+While this paper details the fundamental technique applied to VIS imaging data, as this approach utilises machine learning, future improvements could incorporate findings from a detailed assessment that involves additional datasets.
+These could include multi-wavelength cross-matching or spectroscopic validation, from which we can ultimately reduce the need for further time-expensive refinement steps.
+Such enhancements would help to further improve the accuracy and reliability of the AGN candidate samples generated by the technique.
+Additionally, the technique presented here uses a standard treatment of diffusion models, which in principle can be significantly further optimised for the specific characteristics of the \Euclid dataset, thereby improving further the efficiency of the processing of the \Euclid data.
 Such work would be the subject of future papers.